-The one-year teaching commitment begins in August/September 2016 and ends in June 2017.
+July 2019: For the 2019 - 2020 school year, our one-year teaching commitment begins in July 2019 and ends in June 2020.
 Teachers have a holiday break from approximately Dec.
 20 until Jan.
 6.

 All selected volunteer teachers are assigned to an elementary classroom, a middle school classroom, or a resource teacher role.
 BECA interviewers will explain the differences between the three positions in detail, but for now we have listed the general responsibilities required of all teachers.

-- Facilitate relationships with parents and other community members.
+- Facilitate relationships with parents and other community members

-- Foster a safe and productive classroom environment for students.
+- Foster a safe and productive classroom environment for students

-- Serve as a Lunch/Recreo monitor at least once a week.
+- Serve as a Lunch/Recess monitor

-- Support your fellow teachers in school and at home.
+- Support your fellow teachers in school and at home

-- Maintain attendance records for all students in your homeroom.
+- Maintain attendance records for all students in your homeroom

-- File a copy of your weekly lesson plans on the agreed upon schedule.
+- File a copy of your weekly lesson plans

-- Attend all teacher meetings.
+- Attend all teacher meetings

-- Keep the office informed of extended absences of students.
+- Keep the office informed of extended absences of students

-EXAM ADMINISTRATION RESPONSIBILITIES
+- EXAM ADMINISTRATION RESPONSIBILITIES